-When a person is pregnant and infected with CMV for the first time, there is about a 40% chance that it will pass to the fetus.
-When an old infection is reactivated, or you get a new strain of the virus during pregnancy, there may be a lower chance of passing the infection to the fetus than with a new infection.
+When a woman is pregnant and infected with CMV for the first time, there is about 1 in 3 (30%) to a 2 in 5 (40%) chance that CMV will pass to the fetus.
+When an old infection is reactivated, or you get a new strain of the virus during pregnancy, there might be a lower chance of passing the infection to the fetus than with a new infection.